The Ultimate Coffee Grind Size Chart to Unlock Best Flavors

 For a Keurig, it’s best to use a medium grind setting, similar to table salt.
 This consistency allows for a balanced extraction and prevents clogging in the machine, ensuring a flavorful cup of coffee.

-Nespresso machines use high pressure extraction like traditional espresso makers, you’ll need a fine coffee grind size with consistency of sugar or flour.
+Nespresso machines use high-pressure extraction like traditional espresso makers, you’ll need a fine coffee grind size with the consistency of sugar or flour.
 This fine grind ensures optimal extraction and a rich, flavorful espresso.

 Other Interesting articles: